 What is Roosterbrood / Roosterkoek?

 Since this is a classic South African food, it has a classic South African name.
-In Afrikaans (one of South Africa’s 11 official languages) rooster refers to the grid that goes over the fire.
+In Afrikaans (our main language in the Little Karoo town of Oudtshoorn where we grew up, and one of South Africa’s 11 official languages) rooster refers to the grid that goes over the fire.
 Koek translates directly to cake.
 And brood, which is the other common suffix that, in this case, is interchangeable with koek, translates to bread.

 So it is a bread cooked over the fire.
 It’s made from scratch, with a few simple ingredients.
 The dough, once it has risen nicely, can be pulled apart and made into little personal breads.
 The idea is that each person will have at least one mini bread of their own.